wse/website/src/markdown/head-first-design-patterns.md

 **Design Principle**: Program to an interface, not an implementation.

-**Design Principle**: Identify the aspects of your application that vary and separate then from what stays the same.
+**Design Principle**: Identify the aspects of your application that vary and separate them from what stays the same.

 **Design Principle**: Favor composition over inheritance.